ethereum-optimism/specs/specs/interop/messaging.md

 When tracking message dependencies, edges are maintained for *all* identified source blocks.

 Reorgs are resolved by filtering the view of the solver to only canonical blocks.
-If the source block is not canonical, the
+If the source block is not canonical, the dependency is invalid.

 The canonical L2 block at the identified block-height is the source of truth.